August Busch IV: Death of Adrienne Nicole Martin (2010)

 On Sunday December 19, 2010, Adrienne Nicole Martin, a 27-year-old divorcee and part-time waitress who had been dating Busch for about two years, was found dead at Busch's home in Huntleigh, Missouri.
 Busch was in the house at the time and a household employee called 9-1-1 at 1:15 p.m.
 Her mother said her daughter was happy with Busch, and Adrienne Martin's obituary would describe Busch as "the love of her life."

 The initial autopsy revealed no signs of trauma and was inconclusive as to cause of death.
 Martin's ex-husband Kevin J. Martin, a Cape Girardeau, Missouri osteopathic physician, said Martin suffered from Long QT syndrome, a heart condition that could cause an unexpected sudden death, but he had not discussed this with authorities.
-Martin's mother said that Martin was taking Trazodone for sleep issues.
+Martin's mother said that Martin was taking trazodone for sleep issues.
 Kevin Martin noted such use needs to be monitored by a physician.

 The matter was investigated by Frontenac, Missouri police, who ordered toxicology tests.
 A toxicology report in February 2011 indicated Martin had cocaine and oxycodone in her system; pill bottles with her name were found containing each of these.
 She had no prescription for either.
 The St. Louis County Prosecutor confirmed that Martin had lethal levels of both oxycodone and cocaine in her system, and ruled she died of an accidental overdose.
 The report noted that Martin's physical condition showed she had been using cocaine for several months to a year.

-On March 31, 2011, Adrienne's ex-husband Kevin Martin filed a wrongful death suit against Busch for negligence and on behalf of her son Blake Alexander Martin (born 2002).
+On March 31, 2011, Adrienne's ex-husband Kevin Martin filed a wrongful death suit against Busch for negligence and on behalf of their son Blake Alexander Martin (born 2002).
 The case was to be handled in Cape Girardeau.
 Adrienne's mother announced she was hiring New York attorney John Q. Kelly (who previously represented Beth Holloway and the estate of Nicole Brown Simpson) to pursue the case, and also said she would seek custody of her grandson.
 She was concerned that a friendship between Adrienne's ex-husband and Busch would taint the civil case.
 On April 6, 2011, Adrienne's father George "Larry" Eby joined the suit, saying he had been deprived of the "companionship, comfort, instruction, guidance, counsel and training of Adrienne Martin."
 Friends of the family noted Eby and Martin had been estranged during her adult years.

 On April 20, 2011, the press reported that Busch had agreed to a $1.5 million settlement with Kevin Martin on behalf of his son.
 The court would decide how much could be allocated to Adrienne's parents.